top of page

 Mikulincer, M., Shaver, P. R., Gillath, O., & Nitzberg, R. A. (2005).
 Attachment, caregiving, and altruism: Boosting attachment security increases compassion and helping.
 Journal of Personality and Social Psychology, 84(2), 377-389.

-Study participants reflected on a supportive relationship by engaging in this writing exercise; participants in the control condition thought about an acquaintance or a professional relationship.
-Immediately afterwards, the people who reflected on the supportive relationship reported greater compassion for--and willingness to help--a person in distress.
+Study participants reflected on a supportive relationship and wrote down characteristics of supportive people in their life and an example of a time when they were supported through a difficult experience.
+Participants in the control condition thought and wrote about an acquaintance or a professional relationship.
+Subsequently, the people who reflected on the supportive relationship reported greater compassion for--and willingness to help--a person in distress.

 FINAL EWB LOGO.png